Magnus2142/Blackboard-LMS-CLI/README.md

 ## Getting help

-TODO:
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker, or mail us:

-Instruct users how to get help with this software; this might include links to an issue tracker, wiki, mailing list, etc.
+**Mail info:**

-**Example**
+  - hansw0701@gmail.com

-TODO:
+  - mattias.a.eggen@gmail.com

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+  - magnus.bredeli@hotmail.com

 ## Getting involved